Skip to main content

 Professional Verdict

 The essential tool for breaking down proteins Breaking down a whole chicken takes 3 minutes with this knife.
-The granton edge prevents sticking, and the flexible blade gets close to bones.
+The granton edge prevents sticking, and the blade gets close to bones.
 Also excellent for filleting fish.
 If you work with whole proteins, this is essential.

 Testing Results: 20 Years of Butchery Work